kodecocodes/i9t/custom-segues/custom-segues.markdown

 ![iPad](images/FinalScale.png)

-You've created your first custom segue with an animated transition!
-The At the end of the chapter, you will be presented with two challenges.
-The first one will be to create the corresponding dismiss animation for scaling the photo back down to the initial small photo.
+You've created a great-looking custom segue with an animated transition!
+But don't forget what was promised at the beginning of this chapter — the ability to add multiple pets.

-## When View Controllers are Embedded
+## When view controllers are embedded

-But perhaps you need to mind more than one pet?
-Now you will set the table view of all pets to be the initial view controller of the application.
+That seems like an easy task; you just need to set the table view of all pets as the initial view controller of the application.

 In **Main.storyboard**, select the **Navigation Controller** on the very left of the storyboard.
-In the **Attributes Inspector** tick **Is Initial View Controller**.
+Use the Attributes Inspector to tick **Is Initial View Controller**:

 ![bordered height=20%](images/IsInitialViewController.png)

-Run the application.
-The app will now start with a list of all pets to be minded.
-Select one, and tap the photo to see your scaling animation.
+Run your application; you'll see a list of all pets to be minded.
+Select any pet in the list and tap its photo:

 ![height=20%](images/RageFish.png)

 Oh no!
-The animation doesn't scale from the right place any more!
-If you look in the debug console, you'll see the print warning that you put in your code to print if the presenting view controller does not conform to `ViewScalable`.
+The animation scales up from the wrong spot!
+Look in the debug console and you'll see the debug statement you added earlier indicating the presenting view controller doesn't conform to `ViewScalable`.

-This is because the view controller is now embedded within a Navigation Controller, which means that the Navigation Controller is now the presenting view controller, not the `AnimalDetailViewController`.
+That's because the view controller is now embedded within a navigation controller, making that the presenting view controller — not `AnimalDetailViewController`.

-Fortunately, this is easily fixed.
-To be reusable in multiple situations, you can find out whether the presenting view controller is a Navigation Controller, and if so, take the Navigation Controller's top view controller as the presenting view controller.
+Fortunately, this is easy to fix.
+Simply check whether the presenting view controller is a navigation controller; if so, use the navigation controller's top view controller as the presenting view controller.

-In **ScaleSegue.swift** at the top of `animateTransition(:_)` in the `ScalePresentAnimator` class where it says:
+Find the following code in the `ScalePresentAnimator` class of  **ScaleSegue.swift**, at the top of `animateTransition(:_)`:

 ```swift
 let fromViewController = transitionContext
   .viewControllerForKey(UITransitionContextFromViewControllerKey)!
 ```

-replace that line with:
+Replace the above code with the following:

 ```swift
 var fromViewController = transitionContext